-- Personnel Department i.
+- i.
+Personnel Department

 - ii.
 Engineering and work study Department

-- Time Keeping Department iii.
+- iii.
+Time Keeping Department

-- Payroll Department iv.
+- iv.
+Payroll Department

-- Cost Accounting Department v.
+- v.
+Cost Accounting Department

 Labour turnover

 The rate of change in the composition of the labour force in an organization during a specified period is called Labour turnover.